buyukkanber/SARMSSD/README.md

 ## **Citation**

-If you make use of this research, please cite this repository.
+If you make use of this research, please cite our paper.
 ```bibtex
 @INPROCEEDINGS{11231948,
   author={Büyükkanber, Furkan and Yanalak, Mustafa and Musaoğlu, Nebiye},